saichler/l8inventory/README.md

-# l8inventory
+# Layer 8 Agnostic Distributed Cache (l8inventory)

-A generic and model-agnostic distributed inventory cache for collected and parsed data, built on the Layer 8 ecosystem.
-This service provides a distributed caching layer for network devices, Kubernetes resources, and other infrastructure inventory data.
+A high-performance, generic and model-agnostic distributed inventory cache for collected and parsed data, built on the Layer 8 ecosystem.
+This service provides an advanced distributed caching layer for network devices, Kubernetes resources, and other infrastructure inventory data with enhanced query performance and robust filtering capabilities.

 ## Overview

-l8inventory is a distributed inventory management system that serves as a cache for collected and parsed infrastructure data.
-It is designed to be:
+l8inventory is a high-performance distributed inventory management system that serves as a cache for collected and parsed infrastructure data.
+With recent performance optimizations and enhanced filtering capabilities, it is designed to be:

 - **Generic**: Works with any data model through Protocol Buffers definitions
 - **Model Agnostic**: Supports multiple inventory types (network devices, Kubernetes resources, etc.)
-- **Distributed**: Built on the Layer 8 ecosystem for distributed operations
+- **Distributed**: Built on the Layer 8 ecosystem for distributed operations with service link support
-- **Query-enabled**: Supports SQL-like queries for data retrieval
+- **Query-enabled**: Enhanced SQL-like queries with improved performance and advanced filtering
+- **High Performance**: Optimized query engine with efficient filtering and fetch operations

 ## Features

 - **Multi-Model Support**: Handle network devices, Kubernetes resources, and custom inventory types
-- **Distributed Caching**: Uses Layer 8's distributed cache infrastructure
+- **Distributed Caching**: Uses Layer 8's distributed cache infrastructure with enhanced sync capabilities
-- **Query Interface**: SQL-like query capabilities for flexible data retrieval
+- **Query Interface**: Optimized SQL-like query capabilities with improved performance and advanced filtering
-- **Real-time Updates**: Support for POST, PATCH operations with notifications
+- **Real-time Updates**: Support for POST, PATCH operations with notifications and service linking
 - **Primary Key Management**: Configurable primary key attributes for different data types
-- **Forwarding Support**: Optional forwarding to downstream services
+- **Forwarding Support**: Enhanced forwarding to downstream services with service link architecture
-- **Web Service Interface**: REST API endpoints for external integration
+- **Web Service Interface**: Comprehensive REST API endpoints for external integration
+- **Performance Optimized**: Recent improvements to query performance, filtering, and fetch operations
+- **Advanced Statistics**: Built-in statistics collection for monitoring and performance analysis

 ## Architecture